thisiswhale/100-days-of-code/log.md

 **Today's Progress**: Revising my portfolio

 **Thoughts:** I really wanted to use Semantics UI, but there are so many bugs within React and the CSS version that I had to switch to Bootstrap.
 It was not worth my time to invest in it as it doesn't put out how I wanted.
 I had to restart my portfolio.

+### Day 80: March 31, 2018

+**Today's Progress**: Revising my portfolio

+**Thoughts:** I'm comparing my code with someone else's portfolio.
+I really like this person's style.
+At the same time, I'm looking at updated bootstrap concepts that were outdated and comparing them with his portfolio.
+Wow, 19 more days.
+I need to speed things up.